Muterra/doc-golix/whitepaper.md

 # Introduction

-The web is a messy place.
-Like many complex evolutionary systems, it suffers from "dorm door" syndrome: we've added layer upon layer of paint to cover our past mistakes.
-With every new internet-connected refrigerator, watch, and phone, that door gets harder and harder to close; we're on the cusp of a dramatic increase in networked devices, and we need a better approach.
-The Muse Project is exactly such an effort.
+Like many complex evolutionary systems, the web suffers from "dorm door" syndrome: we've added layer upon layer of paint to cover our past mistakes.
+We're on the cusp of a dramatic increase in networked devices, and we need a better approach.
 We've taken a long look at the web and identified three key problems:

 1. Privacy is hard to provide and harder to demand
 2. It's very difficult to locate things and people